-These business combinations with other credit unions enable the Consolidated Entity to offer its members enhanced access and a broader range of products and services.
+Business combinations enable the Consolidated Entity to offer its members enhanced access and a broader range of products and services.
 In addition, its increased scale will enhance its ability to pursue its strategic goals, further spread its geographic risks, improve operating efficiency and provide increased opportunities for its staff.